 This page contains admissions information for the Master of Information Studies (MISt).

+*The online Application for Admission form and submission of all electronic supporting documentation should be completed by this date.
 We recommend all applicants to allow ample time for the submission of electronic documentation, including electronic transcripts and references.

+Students are admitted for annual entry in the Fall of of each year.
 As space is limited, it is strongly suggested that application to the MISt program be made as early as possible.

 Why study at SIS?

 Considering applying to the School of Information Studies?
 Here are some great reasons why to study at SIS.

 I. Bachelor's degree from a recognized university, academic standing of at least B.

 Academic standing of at least a B, or 2nd class, upper division, or CPGA of 3.0 out of 4.0 is normally required.

 The School will take into account the character of applicants' undergraduate studies and their suitability for a career in library and information services.

 Graduate courses in library and/or information studies taken in a school with a program not accredited by the American Library Association cannot be accepted as credit toward the McGill School of Information Studies MISt program.
 See below for additional information on transfer credits.
 A GRE is not required for your MISt application.